 Loan charge reporting form

-This form needs to be completed and submitted to HMRC by 30 September 2020, otherwise penalties may be levied.
-This is particularly important if you want to make the irrevocable spreading election, as this form is the method by which you legally do that.
+If you want to make the irrevocable spreading election, this form is the method by which you legally do that.

 ⚠️ Note: spreading is not necessarily beneficial for everyone – we look at some of the considerations here.

 When you send the form back, you should tell HMRC why you are making a late election.
 You can do this on a separate sheet of paper.